C – Variables and Data Types

 Now, there are two people with bank accounts.
 One has $1000 and another has $0.
 A person transfers all his or her funds to another person’s bank account.
 Thus, both account balances swap.

 There are two bank accounts that have no money in it.
-The two people who owns them just got paid $1000.
+The two people who own them just got paid $1000.
 To represent this in code form, please refer to the code below.

 The code above works by assigning 1000 to bankAccount2 variable first.
 Then the data from that variable is copied to bankAccount1.
-However, if that line of code is longer, break that line apart like the code below.
+However, if that line of code is too long that makes the code hard to read, break that line apart like the code below.

 The values on the right hand-side will automatically convert to whatever data type is on the left-hand side of the equal sign.
 In this case, the program will covert 2.99999 to an integer.
 The program isolates the 2 from the real number since 2 itself is an integer.
-Then 2 is stored to memory.
+Then 2 is stored to memory, and the digits after the decimal point are neglected.

 The integer 1 converts to 1.000000 since that variable is a float on the left-hand side of the equal sign.